daniaokuye/winnerineast.github.io/README.md

 - [PySnooper](https://github.com/winnerineast/PySnooper): a python debugger better than print.
 - [SandDance](https://github.com/winnerineast/SandDance): Visually explore, understand, and present your data.
 - [tabler](https://github.com/winnerineast/tabler):Premium and Open Source dashboard template with responsive and high-quality UI.
+- [Vue Admin](https://github.com/winnerineast/vue-element-admin):vue-element-admin is a front-end management background integration solution.
+It based on vue and use the UI Toolkit element.

 ## <a name="SearchEngine">Search Engine</a>
 - [faiss](https://github.com/winnerineast/faiss):Faiss is a library for efficient similarity search and clustering of dense vectors.
 It contains algorithms that search in sets of vectors of any size, up to ones that possibly do not fit in RAM.
 It also contains supporting code for evaluation and parameter tuning.
 Faiss is written in C++ with complete wrappers for Python/numpy.
 Some of the most useful algorithms are implemented on the GPU.
 It is developed by Facebook AI Research.